ucan-wg/delegation/README.md

 }
 ```

-The intended logic is expressible with [Conditions].

 ## Semantic Conditions

-Other semantic conditions that are not expressable syntactically (e.g. current day of week) MUST be handled as part of Invocation execution.
+Other semantic conditions that are not possible to fully express syntactically (e.g. current day of week) MUST be handled as part of Invocation execution.
 This is considered out of scope of the UCAN Policy language.
 The RECOMMENDED strategy to express constrains that involve side effects (like day of week) is to include that infromation in the argument shape for that Command (i.e. have a `"day_of_week": "friday"` field).

 # Validation